JBthePenguin/AccountWebsiteDjango/README.md

 ## Base for a simple Django website

-A starting point for a simple website using [django](https://www.djangoproject.com/foundation/) and [django-bootstrap4](https://django-bootstrap4.readthedocs.io/en/latest/index.html):
+A starting point for a simple website using [Django](https://www.djangoproject.com/foundation/), [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/), [Font Awesome](https://fontawesome.com/icons) and [Google Fonts](https://fonts.google.com/).
+It contains:
-- template base with navbar and footer
+- template base that include navbar and footer templates
-- home page
+- templates for each page that extend base with header and main
 - default admin site
 - debug toolbar for development
-- tests
+- tests for views, templates and responsive design

 ### How to install?